zihengcchen/advent_calendar/README.md

 # Advent Calendar 2025

-Small personal project, please don't spin roulette if you don't know me!
+Small personal project, please don't spin roulette if you don't know about it!